-- The Dismiss button will close the File Selector and show the underlying Mixer.
+- The Dismiss button will close the File Manager and show the underlying Mixer.

-- The Auto X (auto close) button will automatically close the File Selector when you select a file (registration, style, voice).
-This will save one button press (the Dismiss button) if you know exactly what to load and do not need the file selector to stay open for another load.
+- The Auto X (auto close) button will automatically close the File Manager when you select a file (registration, style, voice).
+This will save one button press (the Dismiss button) if you know exactly what to load and do not need the file manager to stay open for another load.
 The Auto X button is sticky: it will remember the last choice until you change it.

 - You can store the currently shown folder in any of the Path buttons by right clicking / long pressing it.
 When a path (other than the root) is stored, the button turns bright yellow.
 Click the path button to instantly jump to the stored location.
 The stored location is shown in the address field when you hover the button with the mouse.
 Every file category (registration, style, voice, in both preset and user variants) has its own independent Path locations.

 File management basics

 The three file types (registration, style, voice) in the two variants (preset, user) are saved into file hierarchies rooted within the program installation folder.
 The program installation folder is the one chosen by the user; if the default was accepted, it is something similar to “C:\Program Files (x86)\Groovyband Live!\Groovyband Live!
 Platinum”